jmnarloch/spring-jax-rs-client-proxy/README.md

 }
 ```

-Inject the proxy into any Spring bean
+Inject the proxy into any Spring bean.

 ```
 public class Service {